mantidproject/mantid/dev-docs/source/GettingStarted.rst

 * create a new string value named ``InstallPath`` within this key and set the value to point to the install directory of Graphviz.

+It is also possible to install a Linux subsystem within Windows by following :ref:`these <WindowsSubSystemsForLinux>` instructions.
+This step is optional.

 Linux
 -----